Hube2/acf-dynamic-ajax-select-example/README.md

 In this example I have set up two custom post types.
 The first custom post type is named 'State' and it is used to populate a list of US States.
 The second custom post type is named 'City' and it is used to populate a list of cities that are located in each state.
-The City post type includes a "Post Object" field to select a stated from the list of states.
+The City post type includes a select field to select a stated from the list of states.

 The file cpt-ui-export.txt is an export from the plugin